 Most people aren’t training to ride a bike on the street.
 For the two purposes named above, a drive belt is perfect.
 A really realistic feel doesn’t matter that much for those purposes.
 A chain drive won’t bring you to your goals any faster.

 Suggested post: 7 Benefits of exercise bikes for your body

 There are a few people who are seriously training for riding outside.
 Maybe they want to stay in shape through the winter and want to get the closest to the real thing as possible.
 For those people, a chain drive bike can be a better option.
 However, you have to be very serious about cycling for it to be worth the hassle of extra maintenance.

 How long does a stationary bike drive chain last?
 How long an exercise drive chain lasts really depends on how clean your space is and how well you maintain the chain.
 If it’s maintained regularly and properly, a chain can last for years.
-Serious cyclists that ride outside replace their belt after about 4000 kilometres.
+Serious cyclists that ride outside replace their chain after about 4000 kilometers.
 Indoor they’ll last longer.

 Favorite Cardio Machine Accessories